 Anime fans refer to this process as ukefication (see Uke).

 Subtrope of Out of Character.
-See Adaptational Wimp for when this occurs in adaptations that aren't Fan Fics (and is not limited to gender).
+See Adaptational Wimp for non Slash Fic or gender related version of this.
 Compare Badass Decay, for when a character becomes a wimp within a single work.

 open/close all folders